sangria-graphql/sangria/README.md

 [Sangria's issue tracker](https://github.com/sangria-graphql/sangria/issues).
 Also feel free to fork project and create the pull requests - they are highly appreciated!

+If you are facing an issue and not sure what would be the best way to describe it, the I would recommend you to use [this minimal gist](https://gist.github.com/OlegIlyenko/4068ad92e008cd4b5def1baa4ec3a67c) as a template.

 ## StackOverflow

 In case you need some help or support, then you can use [StackOverflow](http://stackoverflow.com/questions/tagged/sangria) for this.